Are ArcelorMittal (NYSE:MT)’s Fundamentals Enough to Outperform

 ArcelorMittal (MT) Fundamentals that are to be considered.

 When analyzing a stock, the first fundamental thing to take into account is the balance sheet.
 How healthy the balance sheet of a company is will determine if the company will be able to carry out all its financial and non-financial obligations and also keep the faith of its investors.
-For MT, the company has in raw cash 5.0 billion on their books with 2.87 billion currently as liabilities.
+For MT, the company has in raw cash 4.3 billion on their books with 3.15 billion currently as liabilities.
 How the trend is over time is what investors should be concerned about.
-The company has a healthy balance sheet as their debt profile has been on a decline.
-In terms of their assets, the company currently has 28616000000 million total, with 21287000000 million as their total liabilities.
+The company has a healthy balance sheet as their debt profile has been on an incline.
+In terms of their assets, the company currently has 25931000000 million total, with 20760000000 million as their total liabilities.

-MT were able to record 2.44 billion as free cash flow during the third quarter of the year, this saw their quarterly net cash flow reduce by 2.69 billion.
-In cash movements, the company had a total of 6.02 billion as operating cash flow.
+MT were able to record -256.0 million as free cash flow during the third quarter of the year, this saw their quarterly net cash flow reduce by -678.0 million.
+In cash movements, the company had a total of 594.0 million as operating cash flow.

 Potential earnings growth for ArcelorMittal (MT)

 What matters though is how it ends.
 When the core data for the company is broken down, then the stock sounds interesting.
-The company spent 18.06 billion trying to sell their products during the last quarter, with the result yielding a gross income of -2.54 billion.
-This allows shareholders to hold on to 1.05B with the revenue now reading -1.86 cents per share.
-This is a figure that is close to analyst’s prediction for their fourth quarter (-0.46 cents a share).
+The company spent 13.88 billion trying to sell their products during the last quarter, with the result yielding a gross income of 967.0 million.
+This allows shareholders to hold on to 986.17M with the revenue now reading -1.11 cents per share.
+This is a figure that is close to analyst’s prediction for their fourth quarter (0.05 cents a share).

 Having a look at the company’s valuation, the company is expected to record 0.30 total earnings per share during the next fiscal year.
 It is very important though to remember that the importance of trend far outweighs that of outlook.
 This analysis has been great and getting further updates on MT sounds very interesting.